digabi/rich-text-editor/README.md

 Rich text editor with math support for Finnish Matriculation Examination Board.
 Live demo can be found at [https://math-demo.abitti.fi/](https://math-demo.abitti.fi/)

+## Usage

+### Notes

-Since v4.0.0, only ES2017 code with ES modules is provided (in the `dist` directory).
+Since v4.0.0, only ES2017 code with ES modules is provided (in the dist directory).
 If you want to use this library, a bundler such as Webpack or Rollup is probably needed.

-## Usage
+Since the release of v8.0.0 in 2024, this has been a React component.
+If you still need the old legacy version, you need to explicitly use the last stable v7 release (like this: http://unpkg.com/rich-text-editor@7.3.0/dist/rich-text-editor-bundle.js)

 ### Usage with NPM